 you're gonna funk!

 So, the message of JAM is really just this: push the furniture to the walls, clear the floor, turn up the music, and dance!
 Celebrate the energy flowing from your kids, and from you.
-Spend a little piece of each day connecting, really connecting, with each of your kids, through music and movement, or any avenue that works for you, for that matter.
+Spend a little piece of each day connecting, really connecting, really BEING PRESENT, with each of your kids, through music and movement, through mindfulness and slowing down, or through any avenue that works for you.
 And spend a little piece of each day connecting with yourself, too.

 Our Light